Miklos Molnar: Biography

 Born in Copenhagen, Molnar played football in Copenhagen clubs B 1908, Fremad Amager and Hvidovre IF.
-Molnar's talent was acknowledged, as he played eight games and scored four goals for the Danish under-19 youth national team from 1986 to 1988.
+Molnar's talent was acknowledged, as he played seven games and scored four goals for the Danish under-19 youth national team from 1986 to 1988.
 He made his senior debut in 1987 for Hvidovre in the Danish 2nd Division, before moving to play semi-professionally for top-flight club Boldklubben Frem in 1989.
 Molnar got his senior level breakthrough when he became joint top goalscorer of the 1989 Danish 1st Division championship with 14 goals, as Frem finished eighth of 14 teams.
 He was selected for the Danish under-21 national team in June 1989.
 Several clubs were interested in buying Molnar, including Danish club AGF, English club Chelsea, French club Olympique Lyonnais and Standard Liège from Belgium.

 In January 1990, Molnar moved abroad to play professionally for Standard Liège.
 In his first full season at Liège, Molnar scored 11 goals in 26 games, and he was called up to the Danish national team by national manager Richard Møller Nielsen.
 Molnar made his national team debut in September 1990, and he played a total three national team games until June 1991.
 When Liège hired new manager Arie Haan, Molnar did not feel appreciated and sought to be loaned out.
 He moved from Liège to Swiss club Servette FC in the summer 1991.
 Molnar became league top goalscorer, as he scored 18 goals in 34 games for Servette in the Swiss 1991–92 Nationalliga A championship.

 Molnar was an integral part of the Danish under-21 national team from 1991 to 1992, forming a successful attacking partnership with Peter Møller.
 Molnar played all Denmark's games from the qualification to the semi-finals of the 1992 UEFA European Under-21 Football Championship, which qualified Denmark for the 1992 Summer Olympics in Barcelona.
 He was named 1991 Danish under-21 Player of the Year.
 Molnar played all of Denmark's three games at the 1992 Olympics final tournament, but was sent off for a physical scuffle with a defender in Denmark's final game before elimination against the Australia under-23s.
 He ended his under-21 career after the 1992 Olympics, having scored a total eight goals in 21 caps.

 Having ended his loan at Servette, Molnar looked to find a new club in the summer 1992.
 Molnar was bought by French club AS Saint-Étienne for FRF 6.000.000.
 He did not fit into Saint-Étienne's technical short passing tactics, and did not find goalscoring success at the club.